 This is especially true if an additional bathroom helps relieve congestion at hectic times, or if it provides much-needed convenience for guests — no small considerations.

-As an investment, however, a new bathroom should be carefully considered.
-The cost of a midrange bathroom addition is about $39,578, but the return on that investment averages a modest 57.8%, according to “Remodeling” magazine’s annual “Cost vs. Value Report.”
+As an investment, a new bathroom has pros and cons.
+The national median cost of a midrange bathroom addition is about $50,000, but the percentage of recovered costs on that investment averages a modest 52%, according to the “2015 Remodeling Impact Report” from the NATIONAL ASSOCIATION OF REALTORS®.

 NAHB data also suggests that an additional half bath may increases a home’s total value by about 10%, while an additional full bath increases the value by 20%.
 However, that doesn’t mean you’ll recoup the full value of your remodeling investment — on average, you’ll spend almost twice what you recoup.